Peanuts Hucko

 Michael Andrew "Peanuts" Hucko (April 7, 1918 – June 19, 2003) was an American big band musician.
 His primary instrument was the clarinet, but he sometimes played saxophone.

 Early life and education

-He was born in Syracuse, New York, United States, and moved to New York City in 1939; he played tenor saxophone with Will Bradley, Tommy Reynolds, and Joe Marsala until 1940.
+Michael Andrew Hucko was born on April 7, 1918 in Syracuse, New York, United States, and moved to New York City in 1939; he played tenor saxophone with Will Bradley, Tommy Reynolds, and Joe Marsala until 1940.
 After a brief time with Charlie Spivak, he joined the Glenn Miller Army Air Force Band which he served in Europe during World War II.
 During this time, Peanuts (the nickname comes from a childhood love of the food) began to concentrate on the clarinet "because we did a lot of marching in sand, which was awkward with the tenor."
 He was featured in Miller's hard-driving versions of "Stealin' Apples" and "Mission to Moscow".